Khloe Kardashian Reveals The Plastic Surgery She’s Considering After Baby

 Kardashian also spoke about potentially having a breast augmentation back in 2016 on the family’s E! reality show after seeing sister Kim’s body after she gave birth.

-“I don’t have a waist because I don’t have t**s, if I got t**s then I would have a waist,” she said on Keeping Up with the Kardashians when contemplating plastic surgery with her sister.
+“I don’t have a waist because I don’t have t**s, if I got t**s then I would have a waist,” she said on Keeping Up With the Kardashians when contemplating plastic surgery with her sister.

 But that’s far from the only time Khloe’s spoken out about altering her appearance and voiced her approval of going under the knife.